nyancrimew/goop/README.md

 # goop

-Yet another tool to dump a git repository from a website.
+Yet another tool to dump a git repository from a website. goop tries to focus on as-complete-as-possible dumps and handling as many edge-cases as possible, compared to other tools, which seem to focus on bare minimum dumps.
 Original codebase heavily inspired by [arthaud/git-dumper](https://github.com/arthaud/git-dumper).

 ## Usage
 ```bash